-The externship experiences typically take place during the graduate clinician's final two semesters in the graduate program.
-There are exceptions to this sequence for graduate clinicians who participate in special training grant programs or for graduate clinicians who are off-sequence in the program.
-Graduate clinicians who have met all prerequisites for externships consult with the appropriate coordinator for possible placements.
-Graduate clinicians submit a clinical externship application to the appropriate coordinator.
+The externship experiences typically take place during the graduate clinician's final 2-3 semesters in the graduate program.
+Graduate clinicians who have met all prerequisites for externships consult with the coordinator for possible placements.
+Graduate clinicians submit a clinical externship application to the coordinator.
 After consulting with the facility, the coordinator matches the graduate clinician with the appropriate facility.